grantchen2003/insight-cli/README.md

 ## Installation

-<p>Before installing insight-cli, ensure that you have Python version 3.6+ and PIP version 3+.
+<p>Before installing the insight-cli, ensure that you have Python version 3.6+ and PIP version 3+.
 If not, consider upgrading to the latest version. </p>

 <p>To install the insight-cli globally, run the following command:</p>